Macron to Lebanese leaders: reform swiftly or face consequences | Law-Order

 Macron to Lebanese leaders: reform swiftly or face consequences

-French President Emmanuel Macron on Tuesday gave Lebanese politicians until the end of October to start delivering on reforms or else financial aid would be withheld, and sanctions imposed further down the line if there is proven corruption.
+French President Emmanuel Macron on Tuesday gave Lebanese politicians until the end of October to start delivering on reforms, saying financial aid would be withheld and sanctions imposed further down the line if corruption gets in the way.

-Macron also told a news conference in Beirut that political leaders had agreed to form a government of experts in the next two weeks to help chart a new course for the Middle East nation collapsing under the weight of an economic meltdown.
-"There is no blank cheque," Macron said in his second visit in less than a month to press for action to tackle a financial crisis rooted in corruption and mismanagement, that is the biggest threat to Lebanon's stability since its civil war.
+Macron told a news conference in Beirut that political leaders had agreed to form a government of experts in the next two weeks to help chart a new course for the Middle East nation collapsing under the weight of an economic meltdown.
+"There is no blank cheque given to Lebanon, this is a demand with an appointment in six to eight weeks," Macron said in his second visit in less than a month to press for action to tackle a financial crisis rooted in corruption and mismanagement.

-"If your political class fails, then we will not come to Lebanon's aid," he said.
-Macron said he could not exclude targeted sanctions if there is proven corruption, but that sanctions were not on the agenda for October.
+"If your political class fails, then we will not come to Lebanon's aid," he added.
+Macron said targeted sanctions could be imposed in case of proven corruption and would be coordinated with the European Union, but that this was not on the agenda for October because "we are in a process of trust and mutual engagement".

-In central Beirut, riot police and armored personnel carriers fired teargas to disperse protesters outside parliament as they vented anger at the mismanagement and corruption that has dragged Lebanon into crisis.
+The financial crisis, compounded by the devastating explosion at Beirut port last month, is the biggest threat to Lebanon's stability since its 1975-1990 civil war.
+In central Beirut, riot police and armoured personnel carriers fired teargas to disperse protesters outside parliament angry at the political elite.
 Some protesters hurled rocks.
-Riot police also deployed outside the venue where Macron met Lebanese political and religious leaders.
-One group held a banner reading: "Legitimacy comes from the people."

 Pressure from Macron, who said he would visit again in December, has already pushed major parties to agree on a new prime minister, Mustapha Adib, who has called for the rapid formation of a government and promised to implement reforms swiftly to secure a deal with the International Monetary Fund.
 Forming a cabinet has taken months in the past.

-FOREIGN INFLUENCE Macron, who visited Beirut in early August aftermath of the port blast that killed more than 190 people, said world powers must stay focused on the emergency in Lebanon for six weeks.
+FOREIGN INFLUENCE Macron, who visited Beirut in the early aftermath of the August blast that killed more than 190 people, said world powers must stay focused on the emergency in Lebanon.

-He said Paris was ready to help organize and host an international conference with the United Nations in October.
-Although Macron has taken center stage in demanding change, other foreign powers still exercise big influence on Lebanon, notably Iran through the heavily armed Shi'ite group Hezbollah.
+He said Paris was ready to help organise and host an international conference with the United Nations in October.
+Although Macron has taken centre stage in demanding change, other foreign powers still exercise big influence on Lebanon, notably Iran through the heavily armed Shi'ite group Hezbollah.

-A senior envoy from the United States, which classifies Hezbollah a terrorist organization and which has pumped money into Lebanon's army, is due in Beirut on Wednesday.
+A senior envoy from the United States, which classifies Hezbollah a terrorist organisation and which has pumped money into the Lebanon's army, is due in Beirut on Wednesday.
 Saudi Arabia has also traditionally exercised sway through Lebanon's Sunni community.

+Macron marked Lebanon's centenary by planting a cedar tree in a forest outside Beirut.
+The French air force flew overhead, leaving smoke trails of red, white and green, the national colours of Lebanon whose borders were proclaimed by France 100 years ago in an imperial carve-up with Britain.
+It gained independence in 1943.

 ALSO READ